 We believe in mammograms because we have witnessed their ability to save lives.
 We urge our female family members to get regular screenings, and we encourage you to do the same.
 Mammograms are so important to us that our organization founded the Bra-ha-ha® to provide free mammograms to underserved women.
 We believe no matter what your circumstance, there is no excuse to skip your yearly mammogram.

 Click here to schedule your yearly mammogram.

-Dr. Basil Skenderis (top right) is a surgical oncologist who practices with Coastal Surgical Specialists.
-Dr. Michael Petruschak (bottom right) is a breast imaging radiologist who practices with Chesapeake Radiologists, Ltd. Both physicians work with the Chesapeake Regional Breast Center, a full-service breast clinic offering dedicated on-site all-digital mammography, same-day breast biopsy and the latest in breast cancer care.
+Dr. Michael Petruschak is a breast imaging radiologist who practices with Chesapeake Radiologists, Ltd. He works with the Chesapeake Regional Breast Center, a full-service breast clinic offering dedicated on-site all-digital mammography, same-day breast biopsy and the latest in breast cancer care.
 The center also offers a Breast Care Coordinator who serves as a patient advocate and care manager.
 Patients with any questions about their breast health can call 757-312-2232.
 To learn more about the Bra-ha-ha, visit www.brahaha.org.